lascar/alphawholesale/README.md

 You can login as broker at /brokers/sign_in and approve the offer or the order

-## DEBUG

-With pry-byebug, so for a breakpoint you need to put 'binding-pry' in your code

-and write 'next' to jump to the next line.

-And pry-rescue to open pry on exception (come handy with rspec)

 ## RESILIENT NATURE

 No inference are made (we try...) upon the media employed by the user (screen or not, size